 During our 5 day adventure we will be hiking along the shores of beautiful alpine lakes, through basins of wildflowers surrounded by 14,000ft peaks, and winding rivers and streams, without seeing more than a handful of people each day and absolutely no litter.
 The people that make the effort to come here do so because they love the area and feel a responsibility to take care of it.
 This is what makes this place so special.

 For our workshop we will be flying into Salt Lake City, UT airport and driving 4 hours to the trailhead of Island Lake.
-We will pack everything we need for the next 5 days to ride horses on a mostly flat trail for 14 miles (3-4 hours) into our base camp surrounded by several, beautiful lakes and waterfalls at the trailhead for Titcomb Basin and Indian Basin.
+(You can also meet us at the trailhead in Pinedale, WY) We will pack everything we need for the next 5 days to ride horses on a mostly flat trail for 14 miles (3-4 hours) into our base camp surrounded by several, beautiful lakes and waterfalls at the trailhead for Titcomb Basin and Indian Basin.
 We will camp there for 4 nights and explore both of the basins as well as the area right around our campsite which provide for numerous photo opportunities.

 We will then wake up early and pack up to head back out on horses again the same way and drive back to Salt Lake to either drop you off at the airport or wherever you are staying.

 * 5 days of photography tuition from myself, Eric Bennett

 * Vehicle and Horse Transportation to and from SLC airport or Hotel